 Call: 204-785-1260

 Adult bowling leagues are held almost every day of the week. and consist of – Seniors, Ladies and Mixed league.
 Bowlers can join as individuals or 5 person teams and no experience is required.
-Bowling times vary with each leagues.
+Bowling times vary with each league.

 The season starts in September and ends in April.
 For fun and friendship, you can join at any time – why not join a league today?